marcospb19/data-mining-aur-filelist/README.md

-THIS README IS A UNFINISHED and weird **DRAFT**
-I'm going to sleep now, it'll be finished later

-# Arch User Repository filelist
+# Filelist data mining from the Arch User Repository

-In a salty discussion about what kind of files the users are pushing into AUR, I created this project to analyse the file extensions on the whole repository.

-This code may be reusable if you're interesting of getting informations from AUR, for this reason, the code here has been splitten into several files, depending on your case of use, you can keep a file or two and rewrite just a small part to get your custom results.
-Let's then go to the explanation on each file.
+Project initally  intent of analysing the file types in AUR, I took the chance and made this project where I gather information about AUR packages and store it on a .json, for whatever purpouse you want to.

 Sequence: